Acyclovir/ hydrocortisone cream

 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.Proper storage of acyclovir/hydrocortisone cream:

-Store acyclovir/hydrocortisone cream at room temperature, between 68 to 77 degrees F (20 to 25 degrees C) in a tightly capped container.
+Store acyclovir/hydrocortisone cream at room temperature, between 68 and 77 degrees F (20 and 25 degrees C) in a tightly capped container.
 Brief storage at temperatures between 59 and 86 degrees F (15 and 30 degrees C) is permitted.
 Store away from heat, moisture, and light.
+Do not store in the bathroom.
 Do not freeze or leave in a car in cold or hot weather.
 Keep acyclovir/hydrocortisone cream out of the reach of children and away from pets.

 - If you have any questions about acyclovir/hydrocortisone cream, please talk with your doctor, pharmacist, or other health care provider.